Martchus/tagparser/README.md

 # tagparser
-C++ library for reading and writing MP4, ID3, Vorbis and Matroska tags.
+C++ library for reading and writing MP4 (iTunes), ID3, Vorbis and Matroska tags.